coremedia-contributions/kio-plugin/README.md

 <img src="https://img.shields.io/badge/CMCC%20Version->=2406.1.1-blue.svg">
 <img src="https://img.shields.io/badge/CMCC%20Version->=2412.0.1-blue.svg">

-The Studio-Plugin consists of a studio-client part.
-It extends the CoreMedia Studio UI with new AI functions and connects to the spring-ai-based CoreMedia AI Service running on the same domain as Studio below the path "/kio".
+The Studio plugin includes a client-side component that extends the CoreMedia Studio UI with new AI-powered features.
+It connects to the CoreMedia AI Service, which is based on Spring AI and runs on the same domain as Studio, under the path /kio.
-See https://documentation.coremedia.com/how-to-guides/KIO for documentation and installation of KIO.
+For detailed documentation and installation instructions for KIO, see: https://documentation.coremedia.com/how-to-guides/KIO

 ## Requirements